-Now before you freak out, go on Facebook or check your phone for something, take a deep breath.
+Before you freak out, go on Facebook, or check your phone for something, take a deep breath.
 It’s going to be alright.
-And if the mere sound of the word “symphony” causes mental distress, anxiety or even agita, it’s going to be OK.
-My criteria for the symphonies on the list below are simple: all the movements/sections of each piece have to hold your attention; that at no time will you experience baby head or feel the urge to change the channel, so to speak.
-In particular, the slow movement where all the coughing, sneezing and hacking takes place during a live performance has to be beautiful and move your waffling brain right along the lily path.
-So read on and then go online to download, purchase or mainline the following works.
+And if the mere sound of the word “symphony” causes mental distress, anxiety, or even agita, it’s going to be OK.
+My criteria for the symphonies on the list below are simple: all the movements/sections of each piece have to hold your attention; at no time will you experience baby head or feel the urge to change the channel, so to speak.
+In particular, the slow movement in each piece, where all the coughing, sneezing and hacking takes place during a live performance, has to be beautiful and move your waffling brain right along the lily path.
+So read on, then go online to download, purchase, or mainline the following works.
 Check them out.
 You will be sore amazed at how great they are.

-You’ve heard forever and a day that Beethoven is the greatest and if I had to prove that to you I would simply play the first several dozen measures of the second movement of his seventh symphony.
+You’ve heard forever and a day that Beethoven is the greatest: if I had to prove that to you I would simply play the first several dozen measures of the second movement of his seventh symphony.
 The primary tune is so simple you could literally play it on a piano with one finger after a minute of practice.
-But what Ludwig does with this oh-so simple tune in the movement’s opening bars is nothing less than astonishing; and the combination of brilliant conducting by Carlos Kleiber with playing of the Vienna Philharmonic is considered one of the greatest recordings of the piece ever.
+But what Ludwig does with this oh-so simple tune in the movement’s opening bars is nothing less than astonishing.
+Here the combination of brilliant conducting by Carlos Kleiber with playing of the Vienna Philharmonic is considered one of the greatest recordings of the piece ever.

 2. Mendelsohn: Symphony No. 4, “Italian,” George Szell, Cleveland Orchestra